viodotcom/data-engineer-assignment/README.md

 >**_NOTE_**: The environment that we provide for the assignment and the examples in it use Terraform to create the infrastructure and Python for the Lambda functions.
 However, you are free to choose your own tools for this assignment.
-For example.
-If you feel more comfortable using the AWS CLI to the create the infrastructure or you prefer to use Go in your Lambda functions, that's perfectly fine.
+For example, if you feel more comfortable using the AWS CLI to the create the infrastructure or you prefer to use Go in your Lambda functions, that's perfectly fine.
-Just remember that, in that case, you may need to install any other requirements in the `client` docker container and adapt the provided scripts.
+Just remember that, in that case, you may need to install other tools in the `client` docker container and adapt the provided scripts.

 ### Part 1 - Ingesting weather forecasts into S3

-In this first part of the assignment the objective is to connect to ingest data from the Open-Meteo Weather Forecast API.
+In this first part of the assignment the objective is to ingest data from the Open-Meteo Weather Forecast API.
 You should use a Lamnda function to query the API and store the results in an S3 bucket.

 ```mermaid
 flowchart LR